 Female Genital Mutilation

-Those at risk include female refugees in camps and urban areas.
-Thousands of women and girls from FGM-practising communities whose families have settled in Europe, North America, Australia and New Zealand are also affected or at risk.
 Carried out for traditional, cultural or religious reasons, FGM can cause severe health problems and even lead to death.
 Young girls are particularly vulnerable and FGM disproportionately affects the female child.

-UNHCR considers that all types of FGM are harmful and a violation of human rights; we are committed to supporting global efforts to end the scourge, which is a form of gender-based violence that inflicts severe harm on victims, both mental and physical, and amounts to persecution.
+UNHCR considers that all types of FGM are harmful and a violation of human rights.
+We are committed to supporting global efforts to end the scourge, which is a form of gender-based violence that inflicts severe harm on victims, both mental and physical, and amounts to persecution.